-WHAT ARE THE ACTIVITIES OF TRADE UNIONS.
+WHAT ARE THE ACTIVITIES OF TRADE UNIONS?
 Definition of trade union: A trade union is an association of workers formed to enable the members to take collective, rather than individual, action against their employers in matters relating to their welfare and conditions of work.

 They are formed by workers who seek protection and promotion of their interests.

-Lists of trade union in Nigeria
+Lists of trade unions in Nigeria

 National Union of Road Transport Workers (NURTW), Nigerian Union of Banks, Insurance and Financial Institutions Employees (NUBIFIE) and the bigger umbrella, the Nigerian Labour Congress (NLC).